mhrdq8i/docs/docs/Operation/kuber/cheatsheet.md

 kubectl config use-context docker-desktop
 ```

-To switch between contexts, you can also install and use [kubectx](https://github.com/ahmetb/kubectx).
+To switch between contexts, you can also install and use [kubectx].

 ## Get Commands